-- (i) All helicopters operating in performance Class 1 and 2 shall be equipped with at least one automatic ELT and, when operating on flights over water in a hostile environment at a distance from land corresponding to more than 10 minutes at normal cruise speed when operating in performance class 1 and 2 shall be equipped with at least one automatic ELT and one ELT(S) in a raft or life jacket. - (ii) All helicopters operating in performance Class 3 shall be equipped with at least one automatic ELT and, when operating on flights over water beyond autorotational or safe forced landing distance from land when operation in performance class 3 shall be equipped with at least one automatic ELT and one ELT(S) in a raft or life jacket. - (iii) ELT equipment carried to satisfy the requirements of (i) and (ii) above shall operate in accordance with the relevant provisions of Annex 10, Volume III.
+- (xi) All helicopters operating in performance Class 1 and 2, as prescribed in paragraph 1 of the Eighteenth Schedule, shall be equipped with at least one automatic ELT and, when operating on flights over water in a hostile environment at a distance from land corresponding to more than 10 minutes at normal cruise speed when operating in performance class 1 and 2 shall be equipped with at least one automatic ELT and one ELT(S) in a raft or life jacket. - (xii) All helicopters operating in performance Class 3, as prescribed in paragraph 1 of the Eighteenth Schedule, shall be equipped with at least one automatic ELT and, when operating on flights over water beyond autorotational or safe forced landing distance from land when operation in performance class 3 shall be equipped with at least one automatic ELT and one ELT(S) in a raft or life jacket. - (xiii) ELT equipment carried to satisfy the requirements of (xi) and (xii) above shall operate in accordance with the relevant provisions of Annex 10, Volume III.